EXODUS DMC

 After exploring the tunnel, climb back out of the tunnel and make your way to the DMZ Exhibition Hall for a unique insight into the Korean War and model of soldiers digging the tunnel, equipment used by the North, model of Panmunjeom (Joint Security Area), a timeline of major North Korean provocations over the South since 1950, and photographs of the historical events about Korea's division.
 And time for a short video including old film that takes you back in time to the signing of the armistice and the creation of the DMZ.

-bare mountains, treeless hills, watchtower, North Korean propaganda village and Gaeseong Industrial Complex.
+is Dora Observatory.
+As you approach, you will see an eye catching slogan printed up on the wall "End of separation, beginning of unification".
+The observatory looks across the land north of Demilitarized Zone, the road and train track stretched side by side ahead into the North Korea, bare mountains, treeless hills, watchtower, North Korean propaganda village and Gaeseong Industrial Complex.
 Financed and managed for the most part by South Korea, the project was launched in 2004 as a gauge of the volatile security situation on the peninsula, and South Korean companies could manufacture their products using North Korean labour.
 It once employed 803 South Korean and 54,764 North Korean workers, but this jointly run Industrial complex is totally shutdown as of February 10, 2016 in response to North Korea's nuclear test.

 Day 4 Seoul - Gapyeong - Seoul (B) 170km